 The Tree Preservation Orders Committee consider applications relating to protected trees and presentations for the modification of, and objections to, Tree Preservation Orders and the determination and revocation of such Orders.

-To access information relating to membership of the committee, agendas, minutes and reports, please see our Tree Preservation Orders Committee webpages.
+To access information relating to membership of the committee, agendas, minutes and reports, please see What types of tree can be covered by a TPO?
+Tree Preservation Orders Committee

 A Tree Preservation Order (TPO) is an order made by a Local Planning Authority, such as Dudley Council, which in general makes it an offence to cut down, lop, top, uproot, wilfully damage or wilfully destroy a tree without first getting permission from the Local Planning Authority.
 Tree Preservation Orders are usually made to protect trees which make a significant contribution to the amenity of an area.
 They may particularly be made when it is felt that a tree may be under threat.